minghao2016/combiroc/README.md

 # CombiROC v.0.1.0

-CombiROC is a totally new music in multi-markers analysis: an R package for efficient and easy combinatorial selection of biomarkers and sensitivity/specificity driven prioritization.
+CombiROC is a totally new music in multi-markers analysis: an R package for efficient and easy combinatorial selection of biomarkers and sensitivity/specificity-driven prioritization of features.

-The code in this repo is work in progress, and is uploaded here "as-is" with no warranties implied.
+This is the development version of CombiROC package (combiroc), code in this repo is work in progress and it is uploaded here "as-is" with no warranties implied.
 Improvements and new features will be added on a regular basis, please check on this github page for new features and releases.

-The CombiROC tool was first published by [Mazzara et al. Scientific Reports 2017](https://www.nature.com/articles/srep45477).
+The CombiROC approach was first published by [Mazzara et al. Scientific Reports 2017](https://www.nature.com/articles/srep45477).
 A description of the analitycal protocol is also published in [Bombaci & Rossi, Methods Mol Biol 2019](https://link.springer.com/protocol/10.1007%2F978-1-4939-9164-8_16).
-The web-app Shiny version of CombiROC is still available at [combiroc.eu](http://combiroc.eu/): this Shiny version has limited features and low computational power and is not further maintained.
-For full capabilities install this package on your own machine.
+The web-app Shiny version of CombiROC is still available at [combiroc.eu](http://combiroc.eu/), but it has limited features (as well as low computational power) and is not further maintained.
+For full capabilities and customized analyses install this package on your own machine.

 Heads up!
 We're preparing the preprint :page\_facing\_up: on combiroc package and its applications: it will be soon available on bioRxiv.